-As companies are operating in a constantly changing environment, where trends, new technologies and competitors are changing the landscape, organizations in different industries are realizing they have become software companies.
-As company strategies now list digital transformation as a key target, many organizations struggle to build needed capabilities within their organizations.
+As companies are operating in a constantly changing environment, where trends, new technologies and competitors are changing the landscape, organisations in different industries are realising they have become software companies.
+As company strategies now list digital transformation as a key target, many organisations struggle to build needed capabilities within their organisations.

 Business leaders are facing more pressure to deliver better customer experience and improve agility to meet set organization priorities.
 They have the need to deliver new IT solutions far faster than what are the capabilities of the current organization.
 Since many IT services can be deployed fast through cloud services, many business leaders are forced to find round routes through the IT and implement new solutions without the help of IT.

 This is understandable, as traditionally IT has been delivering services such as infrastructure and end user services for users through well managed processes.
 Traditional IT is more focused on stability than delivering agile solutions for the benefit of the business.